tokenize-x/tx-xrpl-token-migrator/README.md

 ./relayer keys export relayer
 ```

+The guide contains the instructions on how to update the relayer from `v2.1.x` version to `v2.2.x` version.

 * Stop service

 ```bash
 systemctl stop xrpl-bridge-relayer
 ```

-* Download new `V2` version of the relayer and replace current binary
+* Download new `v2.2.x` version of the relayer and replace current binary

 * Check the version